remix-run/remix-website/data/posts/merging-remix-and-react-router.md

 Actually, we're doing a little more than that.
 Remix has always just been a layer on top of React Router - and that layer has been shrinking over time.
 It's now so small that we're just going to eliminate it.
 What we planned to release as **Remix v3** is now going to be released as **React Router v7**.

+**TL;DR:** React Router is getting everything that's great about Remix (and more!) in the next version.
+Remix users should keep using Remix and switch to React Router v7 when it's released by just changing the imports.
+We have plans for the future of the Remix packages we're excited to share as soon as we can.

 Here's the story:

 ## 10 years of React Router